Are You a Responsible Pet Parent?

 If you notice your kitten is losing hair, has irritated skin, is chewing and licking often, or is scratching a lot, he may have fleas.
 Some flea treatments used in dogs can be very toxic to cats, so always read the package carefully.
-We at SNAP for Cats, uses revolution which kills fleas, and flea eggs, ticks, round and hook worms and ear mites.
+And ONLY use medication purchased at your local vets office .
+We at SNAP for Cats, use revolution which kills fleas, and flea eggs, ticks, round and hook worms and ear mites.
+Advantage also works well for ridding your pet safely, of fleas.
 This application can be used on a monthly basis.
 This helps your kitten avoid roundworm which can cause diarrhea, vomiting and pneumonia.
 Hookworm can make your pet anemic.
 If you notice something that looks like rice around your pets bottom or in the stool- this may be tape worm.
 A different medication is needed from your vet.

 SNAP for cat's vet suggests spaying/neutering be done at about 5 pounds or 5 months of age.

 One of the most important health decisions you’ll make is to spay or neuter your cat.
 Spaying—removing the ovaries and uterus of a female pet—is a veterinary procedure that requires minimal hospitalization and offers lifelong health benefits with no more heats!
 Your female pet will live a longer, healthier life.

 Spaying helps prevent uterine infections and breast cancer, which is fatal in about 90 percent of cats.
 Spaying your pet before her first heat offers the best protection from these diseases.